artryazanov/NitroGen-Server/README.md

 | **TCP/JSON** | `5556` | JSON Header + Image (BMP/PNG) or Raw Bytes | **BizHawk / Emulators** / Non-Python |

 ### Python Client Example
-We provide a `play.py` script to connect a game running on a Windows client to the Linux server.
+We provide a `play.py` script to connect a game running on a client (e.g. Windows) to the NitroGen server.

 ```bash
 # On your Windows Gaming Machine